marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-08-28-openshift-delivey-pipeline.md

 ![catalog-service-dev-deployment](/assets/img/2019/openshift-pipeline/catalog-service-dev-deployment.png)

-Let's take a look waht the S2i crated for us.
+Let's take a look what the S2i crated for us.
 This can be done with the following command `oc get all -n development --selector app=catalog-service`.

 ```
 oc get all -n development --selector app=catalog-service